MON - FRI | 8:30 AM - 5:00 PM | Evening & Weekend Appointments Available When Necessary

-What are the Effects of Divorce on Children?
+What are the Effects of Divorce on Children in Houston, TX?

 Each year, over a million American children suffer the divorce of their parents.
 The effects of divorce can create irreparable harm to all involved, but especially to the children of those families.
 The negative effects of divorce have become one of the most frequent environmental stressors experienced by children.